Les Tres Riches Heures du Duc de Berry

 For explanations of other pictures, see: Famous Paintings Analyzed.

 Considered to be the finest example of Medieval manuscript illumination of the fifteenth century, Les Tres Riches Heures du Duc de Berry is an exquisite richly decorated Book of Hours - one of the most famous of all International Gothic illuminations - which was commissioned by John, Duke of Berry, around 1413.
 A Book of Hours was a popular type of devotional prayer book, which included a text for each liturgical hour of the day, plus calendar, as well as prayers, psalms and masses for specific holy days.
 Painted in gouache on parchment (vellum), The Tres Riches Heures includes 416 pages, 131 of which have large miniatures, while many more are decorated with border illustrations or large historiated initials, as well as 300 ornamented capital letters.
 Comparable, as a work of fine art painting in miniature, with the likes of the Mona Lisa, this work of art is now in the Musee Conde, Chantilly, France (Ms.65).
 The creators of this outstanding example of 15th century French religious art were the Flemish Limbourg Brothers, Pol (Paul), Herman (Hennequin) and Jean (Jan or Jannequin) - nephews of Jean Malouel, court painter to the Duke of Burgundy - all three of whom died of plague in 1416.
+Some art historians believe one of them may have been responsible for the exquisite Wilton Diptych (1395-99, National Gallery, London).

 More Analysis of Les Tres Riches Heures